higlass/higlass-blog/_posts/2018-11-05-higlass-overview.md

 and returning it as a JSON object containing a base64 formatted string.
 Combining tile extraction with a caching server leads to 99% of responses being generated in less than 100ms.
-With a good internet connection, this makes for a fast, responsive user  experience when browsing the data.
+With a good internet connection, this makes for a fast user experience when browsing the data.